Devastated by multiple tragedies, a border city seeks a bridge to the future - The Boston Globe

 “There’s been more solidarity,” he said.

-Jose Angel Garcia, 31, arrived alone at the Juarez side of the Sante Fe last year with just enough money to bribe Mexican police to leave him alone.
+Jose Angel Garcia, 31, arrived alone at the Juarez side of the Santa Fe last year with just enough money to bribe Mexican police to leave him alone.

 He found a job serving drinks at the El Mariachi Bar.
 Like thousands of Cubans stranded in Juarez amid the immigration crackdown, he is in limbo.
 The pandemic has only added to the uncertainty, as US officials have put court cases on hold and allow only US citizens to freely cross the border.